 How to Apply

 All proposal materials must be submitted through VentureWell’s online tool.
-Deadline for submissions is 11:59 pm Eastern Time on October 9, 2017.
-To start, you’ll need to have a VentureWell account.
-Creating an account is easy, and anyone can do it.
-To access an existing account or to create a new one, go here.
+Deadline for submissions is 11:59pm Eastern Time on the October 5, 2018.
+To start, you’ll need to have or create a VentureWell account.
+To access an existing account or to create a new one, go here: https://community.venturewell.org/VWCommunitiesLogin?target=proposal.
 Then log in, find the Call for Proposals link and complete the steps!

 - Proposed session title.
 Make it provocative and compelling!

 - Preferred format type: mini, exchange, workshop, panel, or poster.
-(Or if you do not have a preference, please say so and we’ll choose what we think will work best for your session).
+If you do not have a preference, or are not sure, please say so and we’ll choose what we think will work best for your session.

-- A detailed description of your proposed session.
-Include the purpose and what you hope attendees will get from the session.
-Please try to limit your description to 150 words.
+- A description of your proposed session.
+Include the objectives and what you hope attendees will take away from the session.
+Please limit your description to 150 words.

-Applicants will be notified of the status of their proposal by November 22, 2017.
+- Applicants will be notified and advised of next steps by November 27, 2018